Police looking for large group of aggressive motorcyclists

 Share via Email

-TORONTO — Ontario Provincial Police are appealing to the public to help them track down a large group of motorcyclists who caused "major traffic disruptions" on Toronto-area highways on Sunday.
+TORONTO — Ontario provincial police say they have received a number of tips as they work to track down a large group of motorcyclists who caused "major traffic disruptions" on Toronto-area highways last Sunday.

+Investigators have issued an appeal to anyone with dash cam videos or photographs of the motorcyclists to turn them over and also urged the motorcyclist to get a lawyer and contact police.
+No arrests have been made so far, said Sgt.
+Kerry Schmidt.

-Police say they received numerous complaints about dozens of riders driving in an aggressive manner and coming to a full stop on the highways to perform various stunts and wheelies between 12:30 p.m. and 2:30 p.m..
+Police said they received complaints last Sunday about dozens of riders driving in an aggressive manner across all lanes and coming to a full stop to perform various stunts and wheelies between 12:30 p.m. and 2:30 p.m..

-Sgt.
-Kerry Schmidt said the large group was seen on all major highways in the Toronto area, including the 401, 403, 409, Queen Elizabeth Way, Gardiner Expressway and Don Valley Parkway.
+Schmidt said the group was seen on all major highways in the Toronto area, including the 401, 403, 409, Queen Elizabeth Way, Gardiner Expressway and Don Valley Parkway.

-"Not only were they across all lanes of traffic, driving on the shoulders, they actually came to a dead stop on the highways," said Schmidt in a video posted on social media.
+"Not only were they across all lanes of traffic, driving on the shoulders, they actually came to a dead stop on the highways," Schmidt said in a video posted on social media on Wednesday.

 He said coming to a full stop was "incredibly dangerous" for drivers and doing so intentionally was "on the verge of criminal activity."